 The Capital Adjustment Account absorbs the timing differences arising from the different arrangements for accounting for the consumption of non-current assets and for financing the acquisition, construction or additions to those assets under statutory provisions.
-The Account is debited with the cost of the acquisition, construction or subsequent costs as depreciation, impairment losses and amortisations are charged to the Comprehensive Income and Expenditure Transfer to the Capital Receipts Reserve upon receipt of cash.

-Statement (with reconciling postings from the Revaluation Reserve to convert current and fair value figures to a historical cost basis).
+The Account is debited with the cost of the acquisition, construction or subsequent costs as depreciation, impairment losses and amortisations are charged to the Comprehensive Income and Expenditure Statement (with reconciling postings from the Revaluation Reserve to convert current and fair value figures to a historical cost basis).
 The Account is credited with the amounts set aside by the Council as finance for the costs of acquisition, construction and subsequent costs.